vishnucramesh/deepfake/README.md

 In this second approach, original images of size (32, 32, 3) are fed into the CNN.
 The Shannon information content is instead exploited by the addition of a regularization therm R.T.(·) to the Categorical Crossentropy loss.

-To reproduce and get deep intuition simply run the notebook file with Google Colab or same!.
+To reproduce and get deep intuition simply run the notebook file with Google Colab or same!

 ## License